RegalFenster/Gruppe4k/README.md

 # Gruppe4k
 Exercise Agile Project Management

-This application is for searching Customers in a Database.
+This application is for searching Customers in a Database

 Functional scope: